johnnymetz/johnny-metz-blog/content/posts/dockerize-your-cypress-tests.md

 draft: true
 ---

+{{< alert theme="info" >}}See the [**source code**](https://github.com/johnnymetz/cypress-docker-django-nextjs) for a working example.{{< /alert >}}

 UI testing is a critical part of any modern web application.
-My favorite testing framework is [Cypress](https://docs.cypress.io).
+My favorite testing framework is [**Cypress**](https://docs.cypress.io).
 It's designed for quickly writing clean and reliable tests and consists of two main commands:

 - `cypress open`: Opens Cypress in the interactive GUI.
 Used for local development.
 - `cypress run`: Runs Cypress tests from the CLI without the GUI.
 Used mostly in CI/CD.

 I like to dockerize my entire application so it can be run anywhere (my machine, coworker's machine, CI/CD, etc.) and Cypress is no exception.
-We're going to dockerize the `cypress open` and `cypress run` commands for a simple Todo app written in Django and Next.js (check out the source code [here](https://github.com/johnnymetz/cypress-docker-django-nextjs)).
+We're going to dockerize the `cypress open` and `cypress run` commands for a simple Todo app written in Django and Next.js (check out the [source code](https://github.com/johnnymetz/cypress-docker-django-nextjs)).

 {{< mp4-video src="/videos/cypress-run.mp4" >}}